 Owned by my parents the Beach Retreat started life as a garage, my Mum and Dad have turned it into a stunning one bedroom apartment.
 Light, airy and full of seaside charm they have done a wonderful job and created a perfect little place for two to relax by the sea.
 It has its own private entrance and parking and comes with a lovely little welcome pack of coffee,tea, milk, scones and jam.
 Located a short walk from the seafront in Milford on Sea and a 10 minute walk to the village centre it’s a fantastic place for a break on the outskirts of the New Forest.

 The Snug, Lymington

 The Snug can be found in the old market town of Lymington on the edge of the New Forest.
 It is a cosy, boutique townhouse which has been lovingly restored and really lives up to its name.
-Full of character from the Belfast sink in the kitchen to the fireplace in the lounge it’s a luxurious little bolthole for up to four people.
-The bathroom is an Instagrammers dream with a roll top bath and Metro tiles, it has been finished to perfection.
+Full of character from the Belfast sink in the kitchen to the fireplace in the lounge, it’s a luxurious little bolthole for up to four people.
+The bathroom is an Instagrammers dream with a roll top bath and metro tiles, it has been finished to perfection.
 All the small details have been thought of too, the gorgeous New Forest Aromatics products all produced locally add the finishing touch to the bathroom and the welcome pack full of local goodies is such a treat!
-A stones throw from the High Street and the cobbles leading down to the quay the location couldn’t be better.
+A stones throw from the High Street, the cobbles and the quay the location couldn’t be better.